Anna Reeve, alopecia community respond to Oscars joke

 "Our goal is to be able to get information packs set up for doctors, specialists, hairdressers and to host kids' camps, once we get enough funding behind us to do so."

 And while no further comment has been made by Rock, Smith has issued a lengthy apology for his actions.
-But not before he partied into the wee hours and danced to his own music at the Vanity Fair after-party and posted a picture of him and Pinkett Smith to his Instagram with the caption, Dressed to choose chaos.
+But not before he partied into the wee hours and danced to his own music at the Vanity Fair after-party and posted a picture of himself and Pinkett Smith on his Instagram with the caption: Dressed to choose chaos.

 The actor later posted to his Instagram account: "Violence in all of its forms is poisonous and destructive.
 My behaviour at last night's Academy Awards was unacceptable and inexcusable.
 Jokes at my expense are a part of the job, but a joke about Jada's medical condition was too much for me to bear and I reacted emotionally."